TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-If we unzip it, we can find a Python script inside:
+After unzipping it, we find a Python script named `"lambda_function.py"`.

 <br />